The Best Ever Carrot Cake

 Carrot Cake Frosting

 This Cream Cheese Frosting is incredible.
 Soft butter cream cheese frosting is my favorite frosting of all times.
 Not only is this cake delicious–the frosting is The Icing On The Cake!
-(Sorry, I couldn’t resist) This icing is beyond delicious.
-You will want to eat it by the spoonful.
+It’s beyond delicious.
+You’ll want to eat it by the spoonful.
 Make sure you add thick gobs of frosting between all of the layers and on top.
 In my opinion, more frosting is always better!
 This is truly out of this world!

 Tips and Variations for the Best Carrot Cake